-Arundhati Roy wrote lot of letters to the National Security Council (India), complaining about the…
+Arundhati Roy wrote a lot of letters to the National Security…

-The alleged NSC response is viral across social media platforms.
+The alleged NSC response was also floating on social media last year.

 In 2014, the letter was shared by Rishi Bagree, who’s followed by PM Modi on Twitter.
-The letter was also published in 2016 by a website called Satya Vijaya.
-Several users on Facebook and Twitter shared it in 2016 and 2017 as well.
-From a Facebook page Rearming Hinduism, it has 2,500 likes.
+The letter was also published in 2016 by a website called Satyavijaya.
+Several users on Facebook and Twitter shared it in 2017 as well.
+From a Facebook page Rearming Hinduism, it drew 2,500 likes.
 This post was made in 2016.
 The alleged NSC response has also been shared on various other right-wing pages in the past few years.

 Arundhati Roy denied writing any such letter or having any knowledge about its origin.
 “I’ve been getting calls about the letter, with people asking me if I wrote it.
 A senior journalist forwarded it to me and I remember seeing the same letter with different details circulating a couple of years ago as well.
 It is obviously fake because I’ve never written any such a letter and there has also been no interaction with NSC,” she told Alt News.